bernardjason/aws-fargate/README.md

 ```

 sometimes the loadbalancer isn't ready causing create_api.sh step to fail.
 Go into cloudformation on console and delete and try again.

+the create_website.sh script creates a simple S3 website to call the 2 rest api's.

 to cleanup
 ```commandline